shishifubing/app-cli-autoscroll/README.md

 Pretty pointless since on Linux you can achieve it using config files and for Windows there are usually drivers.

 Supports only mouse buttons.

+You can pass file contents as arguments using '@path' syntax, every argument in that case should begin on the new line.

+If you want to dynamically pass arguments without restarting the process you can use '--config' options for it.

 Once you press '--buttons-start', you can scroll vertically or horizontally just by moving your mouse untill you press '--buttons-end'.

 If '--buttons-hold' is set, the srolling ends once you release '--buttons-start'.